Anthem of the Republic of Buryatia

-The state anthem of the Republic of Buryatia is one of the state symbols of Buryatia, together with the flag and coat of arms of the Russian federal subject.
+The State Anthem of the Republic of Buryatia is one of the state symbols of Buryatia, together with the flag and coat of arms of the Russian federal subject.
 It was first used unofficially for the Buryat Autonomous Soviet Socialist Republic, between 1983 and 1990 titled "Song of the Native Land" with original lyrics in Russian.

 The anthem was written by Buryat poet Damba Zhalsarayev, while the music was composed by Buryat composer and music teacher Anatoliy Andreyev.
-It was adopted on 20 April 1995 with Law N121-I "On the State Anthem of the Republic of Buryatia".
+It was adopted on April 20, 1995 with Law N121-I "On the State Anthem of the Republic of Buryatia".

 Lyrics

 Lyrics are official in both Buryat and Russian languages.
-An unofficial singable English translation is also shown.
+The translation of the lyrics in English is shown.